imd2019/kniffel-server/Readme.md

 	  "203": "This game is already full."
 	  "204": "This game already started."
 	300 roll:
 	  "301": "You cannot roll the dice.
+You are not in the game."
+	  "302": "You cannot roll the dice.
+Game did not start."
+	  "303": "You cannot roll the dice.
 It is not your turn."
-	  "302": "You cannot roll the dice".
-Game did not start.
-	  "303": "You already rolled 3 times."
+	  "304": "You already rolled 3 times."

 	400 startGame
 	  "401": "Game could not be started.
 You are not in a game."
 	  "402": "Game already started"
 	500 saveResults
 	  "501": "You cannot save the score.
-It is not your turn."
+You are not in the game."
 	  "502": "You cannot save the score.
 Game did not start."
+	  "503": "You cannot save the score.
+It is not your turn."
-	  "503": "Score could not be saved.There is already score in this field."
+	  "504": "Score could not be saved.There is already score in this field."
-	  "504": "Score could not be saved.
+	  "505": "Score could not be saved.
 Field does not exists."
+	600 restartGame
+	  "601": "You could not restart the game.
+You are not in any game."
+	700 leaveGame
+	  "701": "You could not leave a game.
+You are not in any game"